SuitedLogic/react-next-test/online/state_management_meltdown/README.md

 ## Challenge
 ### Tasks

-1: **""CORS Crusher" (Junior)**
+1: **"Display Hero" (Junior)**
-Goal: The API responses can't be consumed by the frontend when running in development mode due to missing CORS headers.
+Goal: Create dashboard to display users list

-2: **"Data Sanitizer" (Mid)**
+2: **"Optimal Master" (Mid)**
-Goal: The API is exposing sensitive user data (secret keys) that shouldn't be accessible from the frontend.
+Goal: Optimize performance by preventing unnecessary re-renders of UserCard components when parent component re-renders.

-3: **"Auth Architect" (Senior)**
+3: **"Context Conductor" (Senior)**
-Goal: The API route has no authentication, allowing any client to access user data.
+Goal: Refactor the component to use a central state management approach for better scalability and maintainability.

 ## Getting Started